Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Introduction

 \paragraph{Machine Unlearning.} A significant amount of legislation concerning the ``right to be forgotten'' has recently been introduced by governments around the world, including the European Union’s \cite{GDPR16} (GDPR), the California Consumer Privacy Act (CCPA), and Canada’s proposed Consumer Privacy Protection Act (CPPA).
 Such legislation requires organizations to delete information they have collected about a user upon request.
 A natural question is whether that further obligates the organizations to remove that information from downstream machine learning models trained on the data -- current guidances~\citep{ICO20} and precedents~\citep{FTC21} indicate that this may be the case.
 This goal has sparked a recent line of work on \emph{machine unlearning}~\citep{CaoY15}.

 The simplest way to remove a user's data from a trained model is to remove the data from the training set, and then retrain the model on the remainder (also called ``retraining from scratch'').
 This is the ideal way to perform data deletion, as it ensures that the model was never trained on the datapoint of concern.
 The downside is that retraining may take a significant amount of time in modern machine learning settings.
 Hence, most work within machine unlearning has studied \emph{fast} methods for data deletion, sometimes relaxing to \emph{approximately} removing the datapoint.
 A related line of work has focused more on other implications of machine unlearning, particularly the consequences of an adaptive and dynamic data pipeline~\citep{GuptaJNRSW21,MarchantRA22}.
 Our work fits into the latter line: we show that the potential to remove points from a trained model can expose a new attack vector.
-Since retraining from scratch is the ideal result that other methods try to emulate, we focus on unlearning by retraining from scratch, but the same phenomena should still occur when any effective machine unlearning algorithm is applied.
+Since retraining from scratch is the ideal result that other methods try to emulate, we focus primarily on unlearning by retraining from scratch, but the same phenomena should still occur when any effective machine unlearning algorithm is applied.
+For example, we also demonstrate efficacy against the approximate unlearning method of~\citet{graves2021amnesiac}.

-\paragraph{Data Poisoning.} In a data poisoning attack, an adversary in some way modifies the training data provided to a machine learning model, such that the model's behaviour at test time is negatively impacted.
+\textbf{Data Poisoning.} In a data poisoning attack, an adversary in some way modifies the training data provided to a machine learning model, such that the model's behaviour at test time is negatively impacted.
 Our focus is on \emph{targeted data poisoning attacks}, where the attacker's goal is to cause the model to misclassify some specific datapoint in the test set.
 Other common types of data poisoning attacks include \emph{indiscriminate} (in which the goal is to increase the test error) and \emph{backdoor} (where the goal is to misclassify test points which have been adversarially modified in some small way).